 (Dost 24', Perisic 45' - Briand 47', Sane 58')

-in the German Cup final on Wednesday, Wolfsburg didn't look back in the first half against struggling Hannover.
+Having clinched a place in the German Cup final on Wednesday, Wolfsburg didn't look back in the first half against struggling Hannover.
 Michael Frontzeck's men - winless in 14 games - trailed early.
 Belgian star Kevin De Bruyne swung a ball across for Bas Dost, who scored his first goal since the beginning of March.
 For De Bruyne, it was his 19th assist in an already incredible Bundesliga season.

 The lead was doubled soon after.
 Ivan Perisic, starting on the right, cut inside superbly before unleashing an unstoppable strike past Rob-Robert Zieler.
 Even the most optimistic of Hannover fans wouldn't have expected much to come from the remaining 45 minutes, but Hannover thought otherwise.
 Jimmy Briand came on at half-time and made an immediate impact, heading in from Edgar Prib's cross at the near post.
 Hannover's wildest dreams became reality just 11 minutes later as Salif Sane's incredible bicycle-kick sailed pasted a helpless Diego Benaglio.